edwardean/bahamut/README.md

 - Do you prefer plain-old playlists?
 - Do you want your music player to just do The Right Thing™?
 - Do you prefer to get around using the keyboard?
-- Do you like simple/minimalist apps?
+- Do you like simple, minimalist apps?

 Then yep, probably.